junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2018-04-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3470-3472)
 - 2018-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3470-3472)
+- 2018-04-25 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.